 What Google Wifi does (and why it's cool)

 - Google Wifi is a new type of home Wi-Fi system that replaces your traditional router and provides seamless, reliable Wi-Fi coverage throughout your home.
 You’ll still need an Internet Service Provider (ISP) and modem to connect to the internet.

 - Google Wifi is built on our mesh Wi-Fi technology.
-Once you set up your mesh network, each Google Wifi point creates a high-powered connection and they work together to determine the best path between points for your data.
+Once you set up your mesh network, the Google Wifi points create a high-powered connection and work together to make sure your devices stay on the clearest channel with the fastest bandwidth.
 The result is fast Wi-Fi everywhere in your house, not just right next to the router.
 You can even roam throughout the house while on a video call or while streaming a movie without the signal dropping.

 Requirements: What you need to use Google Wifi

 In addition to at least one Google Wifi point and the Ethernet cable and power adapter that come with it, you need:

 - A modem.
 Google Wifi is a router, not a modem.
 Your primary Wifi point needs to be connected to a modem with an Ethernet cable (provided).
 Additional Wifi points are wireless; they only need to be connected to a power outlet (although they can be connected to each other via Ethernet, if you prefer).

 Note: If you have a modem + router combo from your internet service provider (ISP), you'll need to connect your primary Google Wifi point to that device.
-Then, we recommend that you turn off your modem + router's Wi-Fi functionality to ensure that all of your devices are connected to Google Wifi's network.
+To ensure that all of your devices are connected to Google Wifi's network, we recommend that you either turn off your modem + router's Wi-Fi functionality or set your devices to "forget" your previous network.

 - Broadband connection to your IS